What is Zoladex® (goserelin)?

 Zoladex® (goserelin) is a hormone therapy used to treat advanced breast cancer in both premenopausal and perimenopausal people with breast cancer that is hormone receptor-positive (HR+).
 It is also used to treat certain forms of prostate cancer and endometriosis.1-3

 Goserelin is an implant that is injected under the skin.
 It slowly dissolves, releasing its medicine between doses.1-3

 What is the ingredient in Zoladex?

 Many breast cancers are classified as HR+, meaning they have receptors on the surface of their cells where hormones like estrogen can attach.
 When the hormones connect with these receptors, they can fuel the growth of the cancer cells and lead to them growing and spreading.

-Goserelin is a luteinizing hormone-releasing hormone (LHRH) agonist.
+Goserelin is a gonadotropin releasing hormone (GnRH) agonist..
 The pituitary gland secretes gonadotropin, which stimulates the production of estrogen by the ovaries.
-LHRH agonists like Goserelin stops the pituitary gland from releasing gonadotropin.
-This reduces the amount of estrogen in the body, which slows the growth and breast cancer cells and kills them.1-3
+GnRH agonists like Goserelin stops the pituitary gland from releasing gonadotropin.
+This reduces the amount of estrogen in the body, which helps stop or slow the growth of breast cancer cells.1-3

 What are the possible side effects of goserelin?